amida-tech/va-ascii/sampleoutput.md

             "allergy_type": "DRUG",
             "va_drug_class": "SKELETAL MUSCLE RELAXANTS",
             "observed/historical": "OBSERVED",
-            "comments": "Drowsiness and hallucinations while on methocarbamol" }]
+            "comments": "Drowsiness and hallucinations while on methocarbamol plus carbamazepine and other sedatives Remember to share all information about your allergies with your health care team.
+If you have any questions about your information please visit the FAQs or contact your VA health care team.
+Allergy information."
+        }]
     },
     "found": true